 Since 2020, I have had the opportunity to teach undergraduate Phonetics & Phonology and Morphology & Syntax, as well as two graduate courses, Language in Use: Language Attitudes and Ideologies and Language in Use II: Language Policy and Planning.
 These self-designed graduate courses combine two of my research areas: the intersection of attitudes and policies.

 Ruhr-Universität Bochum (Germany)

-In 2021, I am filling an errant seminar space in the Fakultät für Philologie (Linguistik) with another new course, Language and Education, which examines the the most visible intersections of language study and public policy: The education sector.
+In 2021, I filled a vacant seminar opening in the Fakultät für Philologie (Linguistik) with another new course, Language and Education, which examines the the most visible intersections of language study and public policy: The education sector.

 University of Sydney (Australia)

 The Australian government provides subsidized tutoring for Indigenous students through the Indigenous Tutorial Assistance Scheme, and I was so happy to be a part of it at UniSydney.
 UniSydney is home to a unique Master’s in Indigenous Language Education program, which trains Indigenous teachers (usually also speakers of one or more Aboriginal languages) to create and use their own language-learning materials.
 Because of Australia’s genocidal history, many of these languages have small speaker numbers and their only historical materials are buried in archives or published in registers that are inaccessible to modern, non-academic readers.
 My role in the program was to help ‘translate’ some of the linguist-speak into understandable and usable material, and to provide general linguistics tutoring.
 The incredible teachers I met through this program and the lessons I learned from them in the process remain some of my fondest memories of Australia.

 Courses tutored in the MILE program: